-I. Logic.
-(First Half-Year.)-Tu., Th., Sat., 9:35.
+Logic-(First Half-Year.)-Tu., Th., Sat., 9:50.
 (Three term hours.)
 The text-book, Jevon's Advanced Logic.
 Any other logic is good for reference, especially Mill and Bain.
-Required of all candidates for the degree of Ph.
-B.

 Logic is the study on the thought side of concepts, judgments, inferences; on the language side of terms, propositions, arguments; in other words, the study of correct processes of thought.
 It analyzes induction, traces its steps from observation, comparison, inference, proof, to the generalization of truths; it is the scientific method.